Get ready to feel the sea breeze and the freedom of the open road, all while tasting fresh fall flavours and enjoying awe-inspiring coastal sunsets.

 ~110 km (68 mi.)

 During the final stretch of your trip, you’ll find yourself driving through the coastal towns of the Chaleur region.
-This area has some of the province’s best hiking trails (such as the Chaleur Green Trails, the Daly Point Nature Reserve and the Nepisiguit Mi’gmaq Trail), scenic unspoiled beaches, and warm hospitality.
+This area has some of the province’s best trails for fall hiking (such as the Chaleur Green Trails, the Daly Point Nature Reserve and the Nepisiguit Mi’gmaq Trail), scenic unspoiled beaches, and warm hospitality.

 Before you’ve even arrived, plan ahead for a photo stop because you’ll be passing through some stunning coastal views, including Pokeshaw Beach and the iconic Pokeshaw Rock Lookout (tip: follow the trail down to the beach below for a great beach bonfire spot).

 This region hosts the road trip’s urban hub, the city of Bathurst, with its lovely Waterfront Promenade, picturesque boardwalks and local shopping.
-You’ll definitely want to try out one of the local microbreweries, hit up the farmers market, and visit Youghall Beach at low tide to walk along sandbars while taking in dreamlike sunset skies.
+You’ll definitely want to try out the local microbreweries and restaurants, hit up the farmers market, and visit Youghall Beach at low tide to walk along sandbars while taking in dreamlike sunset skies.
 And be sure not to miss Pabineau Falls, just outside the city in Pabineau First Nation.

 Continue along the coast and be sure to walk along the beach in Beresford, grab a few cooked lobster claws in Nigadoo, enjoy fresh pastries in Petit-Rocher, or have a picnic at the wharf in Pointe-Verte.
 Last but not least, we recommend stopping in Belledune to enjoy the picturesque views from the Jacquet River Gorge!